jonocodes/awesome-keyboards/marp-slides.md

 # Key takeaways

-- Keyboard customization is a (fun) rabbit hole.
+* Thumb clusters are awesome.

-- QWERTY is an outdated convention.
+* QWERTY is an outdated convention.

-- Thumb clusters are awesome.
+* Keyboard customization is a (fun) rabbit hole.

 <!--
 If there are any things I hope you got out of this, it would be these.